3 Things Most Families Don’t Know About Long-Term Care Insurance

 One of the biggest surprises for families is discovering that not all caregivers are eligible under long-term care insurance.
 Even if your loved one qualifies medically, you might not get reimbursed if the caregiver isn’t from a licensed agency.

-Most LTCI policies require that care be delivered by a licensed home care agency such as 7 Day Home Care, or by a certified home health aide (HHA) or personal care aide (PCA) who is supervised by a registered nurse.
+Most LTCI policies require that care be delivered by a Department of Health licensed home care agency such as 7 Day Home Care, or by a certified home health aide (HHA) or personal care aide (PCA) who is supervised by a registered nurse.
 Some policies even specify that a formal plan of care must be developed by a nurse or doctor.

 This means if you hire a private caregiver independently—without going through a licensed provider—your insurance company can legally deny reimbursement, even if the care is excellent.
 Insurers do this to protect against fraud and ensure quality.
 Licensed agencies are regulated by the New York State Department of Health, which verifies that every aide is certified, trained, and supervised.
 These agencies also carry liability insurance, keep detailed care logs, and maintain nurse oversight.
 From the insurer’s perspective, this documentation provides the proof needed to pay a claim.

 At 7 Day Home Care, we handle these requirements seamlessly.
 Every aide we employ is certified, insured, and supervised by our nursing staff.
-That’s why carriers like Genworth, Brighthouse, CNA, MetLife, New York Life, and John Hancock recognize 7 Day Home Care as an eligible provider for direct reimbursement.
+That’s why carriers like Genworth, Brighthouse, CNA, MetLife, New York Life, UNUM and John Hancock recognize 7 Day Home Care as an eligible provider for direct reimbursement.
 In short, hiring through a licensed agency isn’t just safer—it’s often the only way to get your benefits approved.

 3. Documentation Is Everything — How One Word Can Make or Break Your Claim